Music Makes Me

-We also offer several extra-curricular opportunities.
-Small group instrumental lessons on cello and violin are taught by music tutors each week and we have an inspirational school orchestra which rehearses every Monday afternoon and performs twice a year.
-Letters about instrument lessons can be downloaded here or please see Mrs Berridge in Phoenix Class.
+We also offer several extra-curricular music opportunities.
+Small group instrumental lessons on cello and violin are taught by music tutors each week and we have an inspirational school orchestra which rehearses every Monday afternoon and performs each term.
+Letters about instrumental lessons can be downloaded here or alternatively please see Miss Saeed in Troll Class.

 You can also explore other opportunities for learning musical instrumentals locally through the tri-borough music hub https://www.triboroughmusichub.org/

 “Music is a world within itself, with a language we all understand.”
 Stevie Wonder.

 Click here for information about our Instrumental lessons 2021/22